ghumakkad/blog/_posts/2017-01-22-devariyatal-chandrashila-trek-log.markdown

 </figure>

-We got up early around 6 in the morning and packed our tents and bags.
+We got up early, around 6, in the morning and packed our tents and bags.
 Umendra had already started preparing tea for all of us.
 After having some tea and biscuit, we left Rohini Bugyal to start our last day of the trek.
 Past Rohini Bugyal, trail descends steeply towards Akash Kamini stream.
 On this descend, Shweta started having problems with her knee which made her little slow.
 She continued anyway and we soon reached the Akashkamini stream.
 It originates near the Chandrashila peak.
 After walking for around 2 hours we halted near lower Bhurjgali.
-There were few abandoned huts around where we stayed for a while and had some maggi.
+There were few abandoned huts around where we stayed for a while and had our lunch maggi.
 Umendra seemed to be a very good cook.
 We both agreed, that we never had maggi tastier than this. :yum:
 It took nearly three hours for us to reach Bhurjgali.